Techgrounds-Cloud-9/cloud-9-elenageller/03_Networking/NTW-02.md

 [There is no network without network devices if you want to connect more than two computers together.

 ## Key terminology

-router
-A router is a device that connects two or more packet-switched networks or subnetworks.
-It serves two primary functions: managing traffic between these networks by forwarding data packets to their intended IP addresses, and allowing multiple devices to use the same Internet connection switch
+* A router is a device that connects two or more packet-switched networks or subnetworks.
+It serves two primary functions: managing traffic between these networks by forwarding data packets to their intended IP addresses, and allowing multiple devices to use the same Internet connection

-A switch is a multi-port device that enhances network efficiency.
-It provides limited routing information about nodes in the internal network and allows systems to connect. repeaters
+* A switch is a multi-port device that enhances network efficiency.
+It provides limited routing information about nodes in the internal network and allows systems to connect.

-It extends the length of the signal and allows it to transmit over the same network.
-In other words, it simply copies the signal bit by bit and re-generates at its original strength by operating at the physical layer. access point
+* Repeaters extend the length of the signal and allows it to transmit over the same network.
+In other words, it simply copies the signal bit by bit and re-generates at its original strength by operating at the physical layer.

+*  Access Point.
 First, as a regular wired network for wireless devices.
 Second, like a router for transferring data between different access points.

 ## Exercise
 Study:
-Network Devices
+1. Network Devices
-The OSI model in relation to these network devices
+2. The OSI model in relation to these network devices
 Supplies:
-Your own network
+1. Your own network
-Admin access credentials for your router
+2. Admin access credentials for your router

-Assignment:
+**Assignment:**

 Name and describe the functions of common network devices Most routers have a list of all connected devices, find this list.
 What other information does the router have about connected devices?
 Where is your DHCP server on your network?
 What are its configurations?